 FAQ

-What are some common writing tasks you need to perform in IELTS Academic Writing Task 1?
+What writing skills do I need for IELTS Academic Writing Task 1?

 This website is not affiliated with IDP Education Australia or the British Council, the two organizations that administer IELTS for test takers.
 All information provided on this site is for educational purposes only.